Bitcoin sideways, Polkadot and Solana are moving in opposite directions

 Solana

-The Solana course plummeted and had to surrender over 10.03 percent.
-That translates into a rate of $ 161.17.
+The Solana course could not maintain its level and slipped by over 5.27 percent.
+The current rate is $ 149.17.

 - 24h low: US dollars